Security Information Resources

 Northwestern has contracted with Crisis24, a security information and assistance firm with global support centers in Europe, the Middle East, South Africa, and the United States.
 Create an account with Crisis24 to access timely security information resources and sign-up for country-specific alerts.

-Trip leaders and organizers who have a more complicated or specific health or safety concern about an upcoming group trip can request a Customized Security Report (also called an Access to Analyst or Situational Report).
+Trip leaders and organizers with complex or specific health or safety concerns about an upcoming group trip may request a Customized Security Report, also known as an Access to Analyst or Situational Report, for an additional perspective.

 If comparative government risk assessments are desired, the recommended English-language resources include: